-2 Stocks Standing Out In The Internet Software & Services Industry
+2 Stocks Standing Out in the Internet Software & Services Industry

 The past year’s performance of the Zacks Internet – Software & Services Industry shows that it has mostly lagged the broader Zacks Computer and Technology Sector, as well as the S&P 500.

-Aggregate share price of the industry dropped 22.7% over the past year compared to the broader sector’s increase of 6.3% and the S&P 500’s increase of 15.0%.
+The aggregate share price of the industry dropped 20.3% over the past year compared to the broader sector’s increase of 4.7% and the S&P 500’s increase of 13.0%.

 One-Year Price Performance